-For both adults and young people, the Prairie Theatre Exchange, at Portage Place, 393 Portage Ave., (204) 942-5483 for ticket information, presents a season of modern Canadian plays from October to April.
+For adults and young people interested in fun things to do with friends, the Prairie Theatre Exchange, at Portage Place, 393 Portage Ave., (204) 942-5483 for ticket information, presents a season of modern Canadian plays from October to April.
 Rainbow Stage in Kildonan Park offers musicals in a covered outdoor theater from June through August; phone (204) 989-0888 or (888) 989-0888.
 Celebrations Dinner Theatre, 1824 Pembina Hwy. in the Canad Inns Destination Centre Fort Garry, combines an original, three-act musical comedy with a four-course dinner for a one-stop evening out; phone (204) 982-8282.

-A variety of theatrical productions for children of all ages is presented at The Forks by the Manitoba Theatre for Young People; for information phone (204) 942-8898.
+A variety of theatrical productions for children of all ages is presented at the Manitoba Theatre for Young People in The Forks; for information phone (204) 942-8898.

 The Burton Cummings Theatre for the Performing Arts (The Burt), 364 Smith St., was constructed in 1906-07.
 Originally named Walker Theatre, it was designed to host ballets, Broadway shows and operas.
 The Burt now offers touring shows and concerts by top-name performers; phone (204) 987-7825.